pjbiggs/CconcisusGenomospecies/README.md

 * R version 3.5 and above.
 This has to be directly accessible from the path.
 * MySQL
 * NCBI Blast+.
 Executables are accessed via the folder, not necessarilly from the path.
 * The COGsoft suite of programs, which have to be compiled locally to work.
 These are available at [sourceforge.net](https://sourceforge.net/projects/cogtriangles/).
 Alternatively the tar file ```COGsoft.201204.tar``` can be found at the FTP location ftp://ftp.ncbi.nih.gov/pub/wolf/COGs/COGsoft.
-Executables are accessed via the installation folder, not necessarilly from the path.
+Executables are accessed via the installation folder, not necessarily from the path.
+Please note that compilation of these programs is not straightword, but there are solutions on the Internet to deal with such issues.

 ## Script description

 ### listAandB.pl
 This is a Perl script that uses ConditionA (for example =>0.8) on columns with headers from ListA and uses ConditionB (for example <=0.4) on columns with headers from ListB on a specified inFile to a specified outFile.
+The following input is required at runtime as options:
+* ```listA```
+* ```listB```
+* ```inFile```
+* ```outFile```

 A	running example is: